 Years later I did get a KitchenAid Artisan mixer though, and who doesn’t love one of those babies?

 My husband was diagnosed with Celiac Disease in 2004 and I’ve been baking gluten-free since.
 Let’s be honest, it did take some time to get our heads around that news.
 The baker in me was a little heartbroken.
 But like every change in my life, time makes it easier.

 We soon embraced this change and now we’re very thankful for Pete’s diagnosis.
 It has changed our lives for the better, in so many ways.

 In December of 2009 our then 3 year old son, Callum, was diagnosed with gluten, dairy, and egg intolerances.
 Wowsers.
 That was shocking.
 This news was a little easier because we were already a gluten-free friendly family.
 In addition, we had already eliminated dairy in 2008 so we could wean him off inhalers.

 It was this change that lead us to become an entirely gluten-free family.
 No gluten in our house.
 It might sound crazy, but we find it easier that way.
 And we all feel better.

 The impact our children have on our journeys always amazes me.

-In the past couple of years we have discovered real food and the power that comes with eating real food.
+In the past few years we have discovered real food and the power that comes with eating real food.

 We’ve never felt better.
 Our diet consists of mostly fruits and vegetables, nuts and seeds, legumes, and lots of smoothies.